hilton/hilton.github.com/blog/_posts/2021-05-18-emoji-skin-tone.md

 More importantly, I’ve learned that inclusion takes more than emoji in a Slack channel.
 Listening to people of colour, hiring more of them and paying them more will actually help.

-_Thanks to Samir Talwar for feedback on a draft of this article._
+_Thanks to Samir Talwar and others for feedback on a draft of this article._